Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 96,500

-Proposed New Contract Acres: 2,000
+Goal for New Contract Acres: 9,750

-Reclamation WaterSMART Funding Categories: WEEG (2013, 2016)
+Reclamation WaterSMART Funding Opportunities: WEEG (2013, 2016)

-Complemented Project Type: Automation
+Complemented Project Type: automation

-The Madera Irrigation District in Madera County, CA used three Reclamation WaterSMART Water and Energy Efficiency Grants to improve surface water distribution, automate water delivery, and prevent water loss from spills, over-delivery, evaporation, and seepage.
+The Madera Irrigation District in Madera County, California used three Reclamation WaterSMART Water and Energy Efficiency Grants to improve surface water distribution, automate water delivery, and prevent water loss from spills, over-delivery, evaporation, and seepage.
 These projects save 9,294 acre-feet of water per year for use to meet the demands within the district and replenish the groundwater aquifer.
 With additional NRCS assistance, agricultural producers, including historically underserved farmers, will be able to install micro-irrigation systems and pipelines, line reservoirs, manage nutrients and residue, plant cover crops, and install groundwater recharge basins or on-farm recharge practices saving an additional 3,000 acre-feet of groundwater from needing to be pumped each year.
 Reduced groundwater pumping allows for more water to be available to the disadvantaged communities of the City of Madera, Firebaugh, Mendota, Bonita, Fairmead, Ripperdan, and La Vina.
-In addition to the water saving and drought resilience benefits, EQIP funding will protect water quality, improve soil health, and improve crop productivity and health
+In addition to the water saving and drought resilience benefits, EQIP funding will protect water quality, improve soil health, and improve crop productivity and health.

 Name: Eastern Municipal Water District Area (San Jacinto Local Partnership)